Vi19Z/VI19Z/README-FR.md

 ## Components

-Julep is made up of the following components:
+VI19Z is made up of the following components:

-- **Julep Platform**: The Julep platform is a cloud service that runs your workflows.
+- **VI19Z Platform**: The VI19Z platform is a cloud service that runs your workflows.
 It includes a language for describing workflows, a server for running those workflows, and an SDK for interacting with the platform.
-- **Julep SDKs**: Julep SDKs are a set of libraries for building workflows.
+- **VI19Z SDKs**: VI19Z SDKs are a set of libraries for building workflows.
 There are SDKs for Python and JavaScript, with more on the way.
-- **Julep API**: The Julep API is a RESTful API that you can use to interact with the Julep platform.
+- **VI19Z API**: The VI19Z API is a RESTful API that you can use to interact with the VI19Z platform.

 ### Mental Model